embl-cba/imagej-courses/practicals/intensity-quantification.md

 &nbsp;

 # Intensity measurements with automated local background subtraction  <a name="automated-local-background-subtraction"></a>

-Above we already practiced above how to subtract a local background manually; let's try to automated this.
-This is important for image batch analysis or when the local background is and not easy to subtract manually.
+Above we already practiced above how to subtract a local background manually; let's try to automate this.

+This is important for

+- image batch analysis, or
+- uneven local background that is not easy to subtract manually.

 In biological fluorescence microscopy one often wants to detect locally bright objects such as vesicular structures on top of a non-uniform background fluorescence, e.g. from unbound cytoplasmic protein.
 There are different methods to remove such 'background' fluorescence from the image, e.g.: